-Hyperthermia (HT) is a therapeutic procedure that tends to raise the tissue temperature between 40 and 45 °C. This technique differs from thermal ablation as it doesn’t target direct necrosis through intense and rapid heat (> 60 °C) but rather maintain a mild heat for a longer time.
+Hyperthermia (HT) is a therapeutic procedure that tends to raise the tissue temperature between 40 and 45 °C. This technique differs from thermal ablation as it doesn’t target direct necrosis through intense and rapid heat (> 60°C) but rather maintain a mild heat for a longer time.
 It is mostly used in combination with other therapies like chemotherapy (CT) and radiotherapy (RT).
-It has for goal to improve clinical response and decrease oncological treatment toxicity by sensitizing tumors allowing the main treatment to treat radio resistant tumors and/or lower ionizing radiation delivered to patient.
+Its goal is to improve the clinical response and decrease oncological treatment toxicity by sensitizing tumors allowing the main treatment to treat radio resistant tumors and/or lower ionizing radiation delivered to patient.
 Moderate heat of tissue increases blood perfusion as well as tumor oxygenation.
 As hypoxia (oxygen deficit) is a major factor of radio resistance, those microenvironment changes could lead to better tumor responses.

 Cancer has a significant and increasing impact on society as it was the second leading cause of death worldwide in 2018 with 9.6 million deaths estimated.
 Radiotherapy (RT) is one of the most used cancer therapies.
 However, this technique induces serious side effects.
 Furthermore, the ionizing radiation delivery cannot be repeated several times due to lifetime dose accumulation.

 ICCAS is part of the University of Leipzig in Germany.
-The Innovation Center Computer Assisted Surgery – ICCAS – is a pioneer in developing computer-aided, integrative technologies and intelligent assistance systems in medicine.
+The Innovation Center Computer Assisted Surgery is a pioneer in developing computer-aided, integrative technologies and intelligent assistance systems in medicine.
 It is the interface between clinical requirements and economic implementation of innovative medical products.
-The main goal is the improvement of therapy methods and work processes to increase patient safety and economic relevant technology.
+The main goal is the improvement of therapy methods and work processes to increase patient safety and economically relevant technology.

-Embedded in a worldwide network of clinical and academic partners, Fraunhofer MEVIS develops real-world software solutions for image and data supported early detection, diagnosis, and therapy.
+Fraunhofer MEVIS is the German Institute for Digital Medicine.
+It develops real-world software solutions for image and data supported early detection, diagnosis, and therapy.
 Strong focus is placed on cancer as well as diseases of the circulatory system, brain, breast, liver, and lung.
 The goal is to detect diseases earlier and more reliably, tailor treatments to each individual, and make therapeutic success more measurable.

 WORK PACKAGE 1